pixee/codemodder-specs/logging.md

 Note: If the `--project-name` was specified in the [CLI](cld.md) arguments, it should be provided in a `project_name` key.

-Frameworks can log extra, language-specific keys as desired as long as they don't conflict.
+Frameworks can log extra, language-specific keys as desired as long as they don't conflict with standard keys.

 ## Verbosity